datanav/docs/best-practice.rst

 Because Sesam has a unique approach for integrating data and is a very generic platform, there was a growing need for a best practice to describe and teach how to best utilize the great possibilities of Sesam.

-As the amount of data in a Sesam node grows, the need for an optimized dataset structure increases.
+As the amount of data in a Sesam node grows, the need for an optimized dataset structure will increase.
 Without proper structure, each added system results in more time spent on connecting and joining the corresponding raw data.

 When working in a sequential way to process data, i.e. many pipes which further add to point-to-point connections inside Sesam, locating and re-using data is significantly more time consuming.

 These challenges may be solved by grouping data of the same type or concept in what we call **“global datasets”**.

-Global datasets are key to getting the most out of using Sesam.
-This means less connections inside Sesam, and more re-usable datasets.
+Global datasets are essential for getting the most out of using Sesam.
+This means less connections within Sesam, and more re-usable datasets.
 In addition, it makes it easier to find required data as it is now grouped in one location, e.g. invoice or employee.
-It is also easier adding new integrations for consuming data when connecting to ready-to-use enriched datasets in the existing global datasets.
+This will also make it easier adding new integrations for consuming data when connecting to ready-to-use enriched datasets in the existing global datasets.

 Data model
 ----------
 The data model in Sesam can be described in short as connect, collect, share.
 The different sources are connected to Sesam with connectors, the data is then imported into datasets inside Sesam.
-Once imported, all data within Sesam is in the same format (JSON), which means data can now be connected and merged independent of the source system.
-When importing data into Sesam, there are two important Sesam principles to keep in mind, always try to get as much of the data as possible (i.e if importing a sql table, do select star/ select all).
-The second principle is to keep the data as close to the original as possible, do not implement any transforms or change the semantics unless it's necessary.
+Once imported, all data within Sesam is in the same format (JSON), which means data can now be connected independent of the source system.
+When importing data into Sesam, there are two important Sesam principles to keep in mind;

+1. Always try to get as much of the data as possible (i.e. if importing a table from a relational database, do select asterix/ select all).
+2. The second principle is to keep the data as close to the original as possible, do not implement any transforms or change the semantics unless it's necessary.

 The next step is to create the global datasets, these consist of data from the "raw" imported datasets, categorized and connected (if possible).
-Two principles to keep in mind when creating the global datasets, ALL the data must be available through global datasets, which means all the raw datasets need to be imported into a global dataset.
-The second principle is to always try to merge data with existing data in the global dataset which is about the same thing.
-The goal of doing it this way, is to make it easy to consume and reuse the data inside Sesam, which is in line with our bold vision; "All the data from all the systems, connected and available as a single shared resource".
+There are two principles to keep in mind when creating the global datasets;

+1. ALL the data must be available through global datasets, which means all the raw datasets need to be imported into a global dataset.
+2. The second principle is to always try to merge data with existing data in the global dataset which is about the same thing.
+The goal of doing it this way, is to make it easy to consume and reuse the data within Sesam, which is aligned with our bold vision; "All the data from all the systems, connected and available as a single shared resource".

 .. image:: images/best-practice/Sesam-datamodel.png
     :width: 800px